 - 1. Headteacher or agreed representative senior leader available for moderators to introduce themselves on arrival. - 2.
-School must inform moderators of any relevant information on arrival staff illness, changes to rank cohort list from that provided on 22nd May 2019 if not provided the day before during telephone contact. - 3.
-Teaching team and moderators meet together in allocated room introductions made, moderators briefly outline session and opportunity for staff to ask any questions before process beings. - 4.
-Teachers engage in a professional discussion with moderators. - 5.
-School staff to alert moderators to any concerns about the process as it unfolds to enable swift response to address concern. - 6.
-Confirm agreed moderated judgement with moderators for each sample child before moving to next child - if moderators and school cannot reach agreement the moderators judgement is recorded and school must submit this judgement (see 7 below) - 7.
-When all children in the sample have been discussed moderators will: - confirm agreed judgements with teaching team levels and assessment procedures - where there was no agreement about a child's level the moderator judgement is the one to be recorded on the form and must submitted by the school - o if no agreement has been reached, moderators can inform the school of the Right of Appeal - o moderators will identify: - § any moderated judgments which the LA would consider further evidence - § any moderated judgments which the LA would not consider further evidence - o any moderated judgements that the school has appealed and or agreed to be re-moderated - · confirm numbers at each standard post moderation with teachers - request teachers leave room for 10 mins to enable moderators to finalise the visit form for verbal feedback to teaching team and headteacher
+Ensure school is aware of the appeals process. - 3.
+School must inform moderators of any relevant information on arrival staff illness, changes to rank cohort list from that provided on 22nd May 2019 if not provided the day before during telephone contact. - 4.
+Teaching team and moderators meet together in allocated room introductions made, moderators briefly outline session and opportunity for staff to ask any questions before process beings. - 5.
+Teachers engage in a professional discussion with moderators. - 6.
+School staff to alert moderators to any concerns about the process as it unfolds to enable swift response to address concern. - 7.
+Confirm agreed moderated judgement with moderators for each sample child before moving to next child - if moderators and school cannot reach agreement the moderators judgement is recorded and school must submit this judgement (see 8 below) - 8.
+When all children in the sample have been discussed moderators will: - confirm agreed judgements with teaching team levels and assessment procedures - o where there was no agreement about a child's level the moderator judgement is the one to be recorded on the form and must submitted by the school - o if no agreement has been reached, moderators can inform the school of the Right of Appeal - o moderators will identify: - § any moderated judgments which the LA would consider further evidence - § any moderated judgments which the LA would not consider further evidence - o any moderated judgements that the school has appealed and or agreed to be re-moderated - · confirm numbers at each standard post moderation with teachers - · moderators can expand the sample of pupils and request additional evidence - request teachers leave room for 10 mins to enable moderators to finalise the visit form for verbal feedback to teaching team and headteacher